Device Clients

 You must be using the DNS-over-HTTPS protocol in order to see the client data.
 If you're using DNS-over-TLS or DNS-over-QUIC, no client data will be relayed with the DNS queries.

-At this point you can see all your LAN clients, and view their individual Analytics, however they are all still subject to the same set of rules, as defined by your enforced Profile.
-To make one (or more) of the devices enforce a different set of rules (Profile) you can click the Add button next to the relevant client.
-This will kick off a standard Add Device flow, which will create a new standalone Device.
-This allows you to enforce a different Profile, and change all settings for this specific LAN client.
+At this point you can see all your LAN clients, and view their individual Analytics, however they are all still subject to the same set of rules, as defined by the enforced Profile of the relevant Endpoint.
+To make one (or more) of the clients enforce a different set of rules (Profile) you can click on the Profile name in this list, and choose a different one to enforce from the drop down menu.

 🚧